NCFM’s Selective Service Case: Why the Supreme Court’s Next Move Matters — and How Our Legal Team Is Advancing a New Argument Beyond Rostker

 Rostker upheld male‑only registration because women were categorically barred from combat in 1981.
 NCFM’s argument demonstrates that:

-- Congress itself has acknowledged this change but has failed to act when they consider gender‑neutral registration each year.
-When weighing the issue Congress relies upon The Final Report of the National Commission on Military, National, and Public Service March 2020; the Commission concluded that “the time is right to extend Selective Service System registration to include men and women, between the ages of 18 and 26.
+- Congress has acknowledged this change but has failed to act when considering gender‑neutral registration each year.
+When weighing the issue, Congress relies upon The Final Report of the National Commission on Military, National, and Public Service (March 2020); the Commission concluded that “the time is right to extend Selective Service System registration to include men and women, between the ages of 18 and 26.
 This is a necessary and fair step, making it possible to draw on the talent of a unified Nation in a time of national emergency.” https://www.sss.gov/wp-content/uploads/2022/08/Final-Report-National-Commission.pdf

 This approach does not attack Rostker head‑on; it renders it irrelevant by showing that the factual predicate of the 1981 decision no longer exists.